 Telomeres are protective end caps on your chromosomes, similar to the plastic tips on shoelaces.

-Exercise and the Brain: What Kind?
+Exercise for Your Brain: What Kind?
 How Much?

 It’s crystal clear that exercise is one of the best things you can do for brain health and function.